kai9987kai/AutoClicker/README.md

 # What a Auto Clicker is?
-It spams clicks on the selected X and Y Coordinates.
+It spams clicks on the selected Coordinates, We also have a feature that allows for a list of coordinates to be performed and a mega auto clicker that is faster than the base version but is only limited by your computers specs.

 # Help / How to use the software
 Fist get the mouses X and Y coordinates by using the software linked below or the python script inside the Find Coordinates file inculed with the project.